zhouqingqing/qpmodel/README.md

 # A Relational Optimizer and Executor Modeling
 This project models a relational optimizer and executor in c#.
 The main target is the optimizer, and the purpose is to prepare for a more serious production implementation later.
-The executor part is needed for plan correctness verification.
+The executor part is needed for plan correctness verification with TPCH/DS end to end runnable.
 See github project "issues" for bugs and todo items.

 ## Why C#
 Optimizer is logic centric, so a high-level language is preferred.
 After modeling, production may want to turn it into some C/C++ code, so the language must be a close relative of them.
 C# provides some great features like LINQ, dynamic types to make modeling easy, and it is close enough to C++ (and that's why not python).